In order to participate in the certificate program, students must fulfill the following prerequisites by the end of sophomore year:

 - Submission of an essay that describes the rationale for completing the certificate and her or his plans for the junior and senior year

-**Students who do not meet the minimum grade requirements at the time of application (during the spring semester of the sophomore year) are still encouraged to apply, since GPAs often change from one semester to the next.
-Final eligibility to enroll will be determined after the sophomore year grades from the spring semester have been finalized.
+**Students who do not meet the minimum grade requirements at the time of application (during the spring semester of the sophomore year) are still encouraged to apply.
+The program may accept a student with grades below the minimum requirements when the rest of the application is strong and thoughtfully written.
+Final eligibility to enroll in the program will be determined after the sophomore year grades from the spring semester have been finalized.

 Students should begin planning to participate in the GHP program in the freshman year, using the Course Planning Guidelines to arrange their schedules and ensure completion of the GHP prerequisites and program of study.

-Students who have not met the prerequisites can apply to the program; however, waivers of the prerequisites are granted only in extraordinary circumstances.
-Their applications should include an explanation of why they have not met the prerequisites and how they plan to address this issue in their future studies.
+Students who have not completed the prerequisites can apply to the program; however, waivers of the prerequisites are granted only in exceptional circumstances.
+Their applications should include an explanation of why they have not completed the prerequisites and how they plan to address this issue in their future studies.

 IMPORTANT NOTE FOR STUDENTS PLANNING TO STUDY ABROAD: Students intending to enroll in the GHP program are encouraged to study abroad, but they will need to plan their prerequisites and requirements in advance in order to complete the GHP program of study.
 Please consult the Study Abroad Course Planning Guidelines for more information.